campanam/ucealnstats/README.md

 ## ucealnstats Citation
 We politely request that you cite this script as:
 Campana, M.G.
 2020. ucealnstats.
-Smithsonian Conservation Biology Institute. https://github.com/campanam/ucealnstats.
+Smithsonian Institution. https://github.com/campanam/ucealnstats.